hsc1993/kMC-DD-HEA-edge-dislocation/README.md

 input_HEA.m is the file where simulation parameters and material parameters are specified, start with this file to make sure the set up is correct.

 ### kMC/DD simulation
+dd3d_hea.m is the main file, it is overall a kMC algorithm, and between each kMC events, DD simulations serve to fill the time interval.
+As the simulation runs, a movie of dislocation line motion will be created in real time.
+Also, the strain-vs-simulation time will be written into txt files for later analysis.